Your Tallahassee Law Firm for the Drafting and Probate of Wills

 A will is always preferable to having the State decide which members of your family receive which of your assets upon your death, and it is absolutely necessary if you intend to leave property to a person or entity other than a family member, such as a domestic partner, a friend or a charity.
 If you die without a will, the court determines how your property is distributed, who cares for your minor children and even what happens to your pets – making decisions that might not reflect your desires.

-Ervin, Kitchen & Ervin provides a full range of services for wills: drafting, review, amendment, revocation, execution and probate.
+Robert M. Ervin, Jr. provides a full range of services for wills: drafting, review, amendment, revocation, execution and probate.
 We provide reliable guidance for testators (a “testator” is the person making the will) and executors (an “executor” is the person or other entity given the duty of seeing that the wishes of the testator are carried out after the testator’s death, and is usually referred to in Florida as the “personal representative”).

 Probate lawyers guide testators in executing a valid and effective will